lulibrary/research-metadata-batch/README.md

 ## Making an application
 Load this gem, then open up the base class {ResearchMetadataBatch::Base} as below.
-Implement methods from {ResearchMetadataBatch::Custom} as shared methods, including any secondary initialisation using the ``init`` method.
+Implement methods from {ResearchMetadataBatch::Custom} as inherited methods, including any secondary initialisation using the ``init`` method.